 This post shows students and new users steps to open and edit the registry in Windows 11.
 Windows registry is a database that stores all of Windows’s settings in a hierarchical structure, including most applications installed on your system.

 One can perform many tasks in the Windows registry, including fixing errors, tweaking features, and enhancing Windows performance.
 The registry is a very powerful database which is also dangerous if incorrectly edited.
 That’s why changes in the registry are left to professionals and someone who knows to deal with registry issues.

 If you want to learn how to open and use the Windows registry, then the steps below will show you how.
-The steps will help you learn how to open and view the Windows registry, and edit, and delete registry values.
+The steps will help you learn how to open and view the Windows registry, edit, and delete registry values.

 Before performing any changes in the Windows registry, you must first take a backup so in case you know to restore your system; you can do so.

 Read the post below if you need help backing up the Windows registry.

 How to open the registry in Windows 11

 If you’re not logged in as an administrator, some functions of the registry will be denied to you.

 To open the Windows registry, go to the Start menu, then search for Registry Editor.
 Under Best Match, select the Registry Editor app, as shown below.

 The Windows Registry Editor window should open and look similar to the example shown below.